brycewray/hugo-site/content/about/index.md

 ---
-type: about
-title: About me
+title: "About me"
-description: Not a bio (you’d fall asleep), but just some explanatory observations.
+description: "Not a bio (you’d fall asleep), but just some explanatory observations."
 author: Bryce Wray
 date: 2018-09-14T15:00:00-05:00
-lastmod: 2022-07-20T09:52:00-05:00
-discussionId: "about"
 ---

 Welcome.